zzzprojects/nuget-tutorial/docs/pages/documentations/nuget-server.md

 # NuGet.Server

-Microsoft provide NuGet.Server package that can host a package feed on any server that runs IIS using ASP.NET application.
+Microsoft provides NuGet.Server package that can host a package feed on any server that runs IIS using ASP.NET application.

  - NuGet.Server makes a folder on the server available through HTTP(S) specifically OData.
  - It is easy to set up and is best for simple scenarios.